mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ## 3.b: Selection of Viral Metagenome-Assembled Genomes
 (waiting for the commands)

 In this step, a selection of Viral Metagenome-Assembled Genomes takes place.
-The Viral representatives are all viral genomes that yielded taxonomic classification with vContact2 and are larger than XX Kb.
+The Viral representatives are all viral genomes that yielded taxonomic classification with vContact2 and are larger than 15 Kb.

 Running **3.b**: